Accessing Our Building

 Our Access Guide (PDF) containing information and photos of the RWA building can be downloaded in advance or viewed during your visit.

 As you enter the building, you will find the Welcome Desk to your right.
 Here, staff and volunteers will be happy to assist you.
 There is a BSL welcome video at the Welcome Desk.
 At the desk, there are also lockers to leave any bags or coats.
 The lockers are a pound each and need a coin to use.
 You can also pick up a sensory bag to borrow for your visit.

 We have a fully accessible lift, capable of taking four wheelchairs, available for your use.
 The lift gives access from the ground floor to the lower ground floor and the first floor galleries.
 The artwork on the cladding is by Peter Randall-Page RA RWA (B. 1954) Espaliered Tree, 2022 Enamel, commissioned with funding from the Art Fund as part of the RWA Light & Inspiration project, 2021-22.

 Accessible toilets are located on the ground floor and lower ground floor, as well as a full Changing Places facility and baby-change facility on the lower ground floor.

 A fully equipped Changing Places toilet facility is located on the lower ground floor, including changing table, hoist and wet room.

 Family Activity Space

-The Family Activity Space is a vibrant, interactive family friendly area full of creative activities.
+The Family Activity Space is a vibrant, interactive family friendly area full of creative activities, aimed at all children, including those with additional needs.
 This space is free to enter.